 Ultimately in advanced cases, when none of the above treatments can help to improve a person's vision, performing a corneal transplant is necessary.

-Choosing each of these procedures or using a combination of them is based on a close relationship between the patient and his doctor, doctor's experience and skill, and having an access to proper diagnostic and treatment facilities..
+Choosing each of these procedures or using a combination of them is based on a close relationship between the patients and their ophthalmologists, the ophthalmologist’s experience, and having an access to proper diagnostic and treatment facilities.

 Noor Eye Hospital, possessing the most advanced diagnostic facilities and having access to the best techniques in the treatment of keratoconus, has proudly established a specialty clinic for keratoconus to provide the best services to patients.
 In this clinic, the most experienced corneal subspecialists offer their services to patients; thus consulting, diagnosis and treatment are easily provided.